Santo Bambino of Aracoeli: Legends

 Pious tradition holds that when the friar did not have the paints necessary to finish his work, it was completed by an angel.
 Upon his return to Italy, the ship was wrecked during a storm.
 The friar survived and later found the statue washed up on the shore at Livorno.

-A second tale recounts that in 1797, the Princess Paolina Borghese wishing to have the statue for herself, had a copy made.
+A second tale recounts that in 1797, the Princess Pauline Bonaparte wishing to have the statue for herself, had a copy made.
 When her cousin became gravely ill, the family requested that the Bambino be brought, but returned the copy.
-However, at midnight while the bells rang at Santa Maria in Araceoli, the statue miraculously returned to its rightful place, thus inspiring the famous urban legend tale of a Roman noblewoman pretending to be sick with the ulterior motive to take the image to her home.
+However, at midnight while the bells rang at Santa Maria in Araceoli, the statue miraculously returned to its rightful place, thus inspiring the famous urban legend of a Roman noblewoman pretending to be sick with the ulterior motive to take the image to her home.

 According to tradition, the lips of the Holy Child turn red when a request is going to be granted, and white when the cause presented is hopeless.